DOPD: A Dynamic PD-Disaggregation Architecture for Maximizing Goodput in LLM Inference Serving: SYSTEM DESIGN AND IMPLEMENTATION

 \subsection{Connector}

 The Connector (denoted by \blackcircnum{3}) provides inter-instance connectivity, maintains the queue of requests awaiting remote prefill, and implements end-to-end KV-cache transfers between P-instances and D-instances.
 The Connector contains three primary components: (1) an instances metadata DB, (2) a prefill queue, and (3) a KV-cache transmitter.

-The instances metadata DB is implemented as an \text{etcd} service that registers the IDs of all P-instances and D-instances together with the addresses of their KV-cache blocks whenever a new instance joins the cluster.
-Assignment of each remote prefill request to corresponding P-instances and D-instances is derived from this registry.

-The prefill queue is implemented using a \text{NATS} service acting as a first-in-first-out (FIFO) queue that holds requests awaiting remote prefill (prefill inference in P-instance).
-Whenever a request is slated for remote prefill it is enqueued in the prefill queue.
-P-instances continuously poll this queue and dequeue requests into their local processing queues.

-The KV-cache transmitter leverages NVIDIA's open-source NIXL\cite{nixl} communication library to perform high-performance GPU-to-GPU transfers of KV-cache blocks, thereby eliminating KV-cache transfer latency as a dominant bottleneck in PD-Disaggregation.
+The instances metadata DB is implemented based on \text{etcd} service that registers the IDs of all P-instances and D-instances together with the addresses of their KV-cache blocks whenever a new instance joins the cluster.
+The prefill queue is implemented using a \text{NATS} service acting as a queue that holds requests awaiting remote prefill (prefill inference in P-instance).
+The KV-cache transmitter leverages NVIDIA's open-source NIXL\cite{nixl} communication library to perform high-performance GPU-to-GPU transfers of KV-cache blocks, thereby migrating KV-cache transfer latency as a dominant bottleneck in PD-Disaggregation.